 If this medication is used for angina, this medication must be taken regularly to be effective.
 It should not be used to treat angina when it occurs.
 Use other medications (such as nitroglycerin placed under the tongue) to relieve an angina attack as directed by your doctor.
 Consult your doctor or pharmacist for details.

 It may take up to 2 weeks before you get the full benefit of this drug.
-Tell your doctor if your condition persists or worsens (for example, your routine blood pressure readings remain high or increase).
+Tell your doctor if your condition lasts or gets worse (for example, your routine blood pressure readings remain high or increase).

 Dizziness, lightheadedness, weakness, nausea, flushing, constipation and headache may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 To lower the risk of dizziness and lightheadedness, get up slowly when rising from a sitting or lying position.

 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.